microsoft/vscode-docs/docs/extensionAPI/extension-points.md

 When contributing configuration keys, a JSON schema describing these keys is actually contributed.
 This ensures the user gets great tooling support when authoring VS Code settings files.

-You can read these values from your extension using `vscode.extensions.getConfigurationMemento()`.
+You can read these values from your extension using `vscode.workspace.getConfiguration('myExtension')`.

 ### Example